NookPawanrat/VR-Forklift-Parking-Training-Demo/README.md

 🚀 **An immersive VR simulation designed to train users in forklift operation and parking, built using Unreal Engine.**

 ## Overview
-This project is a VR-based forklift training simulation that allows users to practice safe forklift operation in a virtual environment.
+This project is a VR-based forklift training simulation that allows users to practice safe forklift operations in a virtual environment.
 The simulation includes **realistic physics, interactive controls, and guided training scenarios** to enhance the learning experience.

 ## Features
 ✅ **Physics-Based Forklift Controls** – Drive, steer, and operate the forklift realistically.